 Mary Beth Davis is available for individual appointments throughout the academic year and the summer; call the Office of Health Professions Advising to schedule an individual appointment.
 She also has open office hours on three days each week during the academic year.
 For students and alumnae who are away from campus, telephone and Skype appointments can also be arranged.

-Office Hours for Dean Davis for the 2014 Spring Semester
+Office Hours for Dean Davis for the 2014 Fall Semester

 Mondays 10:30 am - Noon